There are six species of wild rose on the current Garden Census. Details of each are given in comparison chart referenced below.

 Carolina Rose Stems: It grows erect, on short stems, not usually branched, from 1/2 to 4-1/2 feet high, that have slim straight prickles near the stem nodes and usually more densely on the lower section of old wood.
 New growth is greenish and prior year growth reddish before turning brown color on older wood.

 Leaves are alternate, pinnate with 5 to 7 oblong leaflets (sometimes 3 and sometimes 9 on vigorous new growth) with sharp teeth.
 Teeth do not go all the way to the base of the leaf.
 Each leaflet is without a stalk but the terminal leaflet has a short stalk.
 The underside of the leaf is a paler color and a few hair on the midrib.
-The leaf stem has two stipules, each with a pointed tip, at the base where the leaf stalk joins the stem.
+The leaf stem has two stipules, each with a pointed serrate flaring tip, at the base where the leaf stalk joins the stem.
 The stipules look like a wing at the base of the stalk.
+On the stem node near the stipule are one or a pair of large prickles.

-Habitat: The plant grows from a central crown with a tap root and shallow rhizomes that allow the plant to spread vegetatively, and it can do quite well in spreading.
+Habitat: Pasture Rose grows from a central crown with a tap root and shallow rhizomes that allow the plant to spread vegetatively, and it can do quite well in spreading.
+While not native to Minnesota, it grows quite well in the central part of the state where I grow it.
+If you want a wild rose to spread rapidly and fill in an area, this is it.
+It's underground stolons will expand outward aggressively.
 The plant prefers full sun, but tolerates some shade, on a wide range of moist to dry soils.
 It is primarily a plant of the open prairies, upland woods and roadsides.

 Names: The genus Rosa is Latin for 'rose'.
 The species name, carolina, refers to the Carolinas, the location of the type species.
 There are no other scientific name synonyms for this species, which is a bit unusual.
-The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification, of 1753, - 'L.' - refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: See this comparison chart of the six species of wild rose in the Garden.